Complete the email form below and the link to the content you were reading will be sent to the email address you provide.

 School boards and teachers are quick to acknowledge the rights of students to be accommodated within the education system.
 Ironically, some teachers are more reluctant to come forward to acknowledge their own accommodation needs.

 There are any number of reasons why individuals may be reluctant to seek assistance.
 They may be afraid of ‘rocking the boat’.
 They may fear stigma or a negative reaction on the part of the principal or others.
 New teachers may fear that the issue will follow them for the rest of their careers.
-Teachers nearing retirement may decide it is easier to just put up with it for another three years.

 At the end of the day, it is up to the individual to decide; disclosure is a sensitive issue.
 On occasion staff members may even choose to quietly work out their own accommodations (such as switching classrooms with a colleague), though such arrangements may not survive the next change of school administrator.